crate/crate-python/docs/by-example/sqlalchemy/dataframe.rst

-    You will observe that the optimal chunk size highly depends on the shape of your data, specifically the width of each record, i.e. the number of columns and their individual sizes.
-You will need to determine a good chunk size by running corresponding experiments on your own behalf.
-For that purpose, you can use the `insert_pandas.py`_ program as a blueprint.
+    You will observe that the optimal chunk size highly depends on the shape of your data, specifically the width of each record, i.e. the number of columns and their individual sizes, which will in the end determine the total size of each batch/chunk.

     A few details should be taken into consideration when determining the optimal chunk size for a specific dataset.
 We are outlining the two major ones.